DAC & DOM Programs

 Development of the ability to collaborate with healthcare professionals

 Development of the ability to synthesize medical information for clinical use in an integrative medical setting.
-Guided by the two programs’ goals and outcomes, the proposed Doctor of Acupuncture (DAc.) and Doctor of Oriental Medicine (DOM) programs strive to cultivate professional competencies in students at two stages: foundational and advanced levels.
+Guided by the two programs’ goals and outcomes, the proposed Doctor of Acupuncture (DAc.) and Doctor of Acupuncture and Herbal Medicine (DAcHM) programs strive to cultivate professional competencies in students at two stages: foundational and advanced levels.
 At the foundational stage, students are equipped with the following skills:

 Foundational Knowledge